jennguyen1/nhuyhoa/_posts/2016-01-23-Survival-Analysis.md

 * Subjects may be lost to followup - cannot be contacted
 * Subject withdraws consent and revokes participation

+There are several types of censoring.

+* **right truncation** - examples listed above
+* **interval censoring** - exact time of failure not observed, but rather two time points between which the event occurred (discrete survival times)
+* **left truncation** - delayed entry into the study, bias since subject must have lived long enough to enter at a later time

 # One Sample Survival Curves

 ## Kaplan-Meier Estimate of S(t)